 You can help ease the discomfort of flat feet and high arches by:

-- Wearing well-fitted, supportive shoes with low heels and wide toes.
+- Wearing well-fitted, supportive shoes with low heels.

 - Wearing tailor-made insoles inside your shoes to support your feet and prevent them from rolling inwards or outwards.